 This Evidence of Coverage is part of our contract with you about how BCN Advantage covers your care.
-Other parts of this contract include your enrollment form and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+Other parts of this contract include any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+These notices are sometimes called riders or amendments.

-The contract is in effect for months in which you are enrolled in BCN Advantage.
+The contract is in effect for the months in which you are enrolled in BCN Advantage.